 The Company's ability to source certain critical inventory items, while marginally improving over the same period in prior years, continues to be impacted by long-standing negative global economic conditions caused by factors such as the COVID-19 pandemic, and the effects may continue in the future.
-The Company has faced and may continue to face widespread shortages for specific components, such as semiconductor chips and battery cells, and disruptions to the supply of components due to port congestion and fluctuating fuel prices.
+The Company has faced and may continue to face, for the foreseeable future, widespread shortages for specific components such as semiconductor chips primarily in commodities like Power Electronics and battery cells, Harnesses, and disruptions to the supply of components due to port congestion and fluctuating fuel prices.

-Despite these disruptions, the Company has taken significant measures to source inventory for its vehicles and its supply chain team has been working with vendors to find alternative solutions to overcome these constraints and where appropriate, working to find alternate sources of supply for critical components, including placing orders in advance of projected need to ensure inventory is able to be delivered in time for production plans.
+Despite these disruptions, the Company's supply chain team has taken significant measures to effectively source inventory for its vehicles and its supply chain team has been working with vendors to find alternative solutions to overcome these constraints and where appropriate, working to find alternate sources of supply for critical components, including placing orders in advance of projected need to ensure inventory is able to be delivered availability of materials in time for to meet growing production plans.

-Xos, Inc. and Subsidiaries

-Notes to Condensed Consolidated Financial Statements
+Xos, Inc. and Subsidiaries Notes to Condensed Consolidated Financial Statements

-Unaudited